flowchart TB

 - Limit.
 Treats the firm as a sum of dyads; under-weights structure, technology and external pressure.

-2.5 3.
-The Group Behaviour Approach
+3.5 3 · Group Behaviour Approach

-The Hawthorne bank-wiring observation, where the informal group capped output despite the piece-rate, is the canonical illustration.
+The Hawthorne bank-wiring observation — where the informal group capped output despite the piece-rate — is the canonical illustration.

 | Idea | What it says |